 “Vanilla Rice” was reprinted in Bitter Suites, and also appears as one of two stories by Smith in Black Cranes: Tales of Unquiet Women, (edited by Lee Murray and Geneve Flynn), which has won multiple awards to include the Bram Stoker Award® and the Shirley Jackson Award for best edited anthology of 2020.

 Under her former byline, Angela Yuriko Cato, she worked for two years as a contract writer for militarylifestyle.com (now militarylife.com) which included interviews with Joan Jett, John Nance, Amy Dacyczyn, and Randy’L He-Dow Teton, the only living model for an American coin.

 There she published over 60 articles and maintained two columns titled “SAHMM I Am” and “Military by Moonlight” as well as covered the 9/11 crisis from the viewpoint of a military spouse.
-She was also interviewed at that time for the Satellite Sister’s Show on National Public Radio.
+She has served as a host for JournalJabber online radio talk show and has been interviewed for the Satellite Sister’s Show on National Public Radio for her nonfiction work.

-She has a large collection of regular newspaper clips from her time at “The Community News” in Browns Mills, New Jersey and as a freelance journalist for “The Daily News” in Fort Walton Beach, Florida and the “Kansas City Star” in Kansas City, Missouri.
-In 2016 she published her own online newspaper, “The Panhandle Focus,” for one year.
+She has a large collection of regular newspaper clips from her freelance work at The Community News in Browns Mills, New Jersey, The Daily News in Fort Walton Beach, Florida and The Kansas City Star in Kansas City, Missouri.
+In 2016 she published her own online newspaper, The Panhandle Focus, for one year.
 The archives of that publication are available on Amazon.